We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Whether you’re going back to work or are on the go, you may want to freeze your breast milk for feeding flexibility.
-Depending on what type of freezer you use, frozen breast milk may stay good for three months to a year.
+Depending on what type of freezer you use, frozen breast milk may stay good for

 Studies have shown that freezing milk doesn’t damage important macronutrients and other benefits, like antibodies, for at least nine months or longer.
 To feed previously frozen milk to your baby, simply thaw the milk and serve cool or warm to body temperature.